adrianhopebailie/web-monetization/explainer.md

  5. Every time the provider processes a payment (including the first payment) it notifies the browser which dispatches a `monetizationprogress` event from `document.monetization`.
 The event has a `detail` field with an object containing the amount and currency of the payment.

  6. Payment continues until the user closes/leaves the page.
 The provider MAY decide to stop/start payment at any time, e.g. if the user is idle or backgrounds the page.

+## Provider Interface

+The provider interface is not yet well defined.
+Coil's extension plays the role of both browser and provider therefore it doesn't explicitly define an interface that other providers might use to integrate with the browser.

+One proposal would be to leverage the Payment Handler API but this requires further exploration.
+ - Payment Handlers are deployed as service workers which have a very specific lifecycle that may not be appropriate for providing an ongoing stream of micropayments.
+ - The interaction between the website and the handler as defined by the current Payment Handler API is a single request/response exchange and doesn't currently allow for a stream-like interface.